 Lunapic Clone Tool Workaround

 I could not find a clone tool but when I search Lunapic’s FAQ’s I found a recommendation which regular users may be able to use.
+I am not sure of the instructions but regular Lunapic users might follow it better.

 - We have a similar feature in cut / copy / paste / repaste.
 Start with the cutout tool.